open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/envoy.md

 configures Envoy to:

 - Listen on port `8000` for HTTP traffic
-- Consult Enterprise OPA for authorization decisions at 127.0.0.1:9191 & deny failing requests
+- Consult EOPA for authorization decisions at 127.0.0.1:9191 & deny failing requests
 - Forward requests to the application at 127.0.0.1:8080 if ok.

 ```yaml